create3labs/marketplace-contracts/README.md

 - Reservoir Router: from https://github.com/reservoirprotocol/core/tree/main/packages/contracts.

-## Comment on the Reservoir Router
+## Comments on the Reservoir Router
 - We take the V5 Router
 - We removed the support for non-seaport exchanges from the constructor for simplification.
 The current chain we want to serve with this repo has no non-seaport exchanges.
 - We remove the "immutable" flag for some public variables in relation with non-seaport changes to prevent compiler errors